The Crucial Role of SNAP in Hunger Relief

 • It can take months to be approved for SNAP benefits, and those seeking assistance need access to food while waiting.

-• The average monthly benefit for SNAP is $297, which might not feed an entire family, even when combined with earned income.
+• The average monthly benefit for SNAP is $297, which would not feed an entire family, even when combined with earned income.

 • Not everyone qualifies for SNAP, even if they’re struggling to access and afford food.